-4 Common Problems a Stop Program Can Address:
+4 Common Problems STOP! will Address:

 - Resistance to change.
 Security oriented individuals as well as “people pleasers” have been shown to adjust faster and with less resistance when change is introduced through formal programs.
 Research indicates that more than 70% of the population falls into this behavioral pattern.
 Without structured programs, change is only sustainable during crisis situations.

 Suggested First Step: